karthikrangasai/crypto/README.md

-# crypto
+# CRYPTOGRAPHY PROJECT
-Cryptography assignment on Block Chain implementation.
+A coursework project on a basic implementation of Block Chain for voting.